 Rarefaction and alpha and beta diversity calculations were performed with the R package ‘phyloseq’ (v.1.38.0, McMurdie and Holmes 2013), ‘metagMisc’ (v.0.0.4, Mikryukov 2023) and ‘btools’ (v.0.0.1, Battaglia 2022).
 Samples were rarefied to 2,690 sequences (based on 1,000 iterations of random subsampling without replacement), which caused the exclusion of one sample (symbiotic colony “RS3”) due to low sequencing depth.
 Rarefaction curves showed that for most samples the number of ASVs plateaued before the rarefaction depth indicating that most of the diversity was captured and retained after rarefaction (Fig. S1).
 Alpha diversity was estimated through multiple indices chosen for their complementarity and comparability with previous studies (observed richness, Chao1, Shannon diversity, Simpson diversity, Pielou's evenness, and Faith’s phylogenetic diversity).
 Differences in alpha diversity between symbiotic and bleached individuals were tested with t-tests or Mann-Whitney U tests depending on data distribution and variance.
 Beta diversity based on Bray-Curtis distances was visualized with non-metric multidimensional scaling (nMDS).

-The contribution of host origin (Red Sea, Hong Kong) and symbiotic state (symbiotic, bleached) to microbiome community structure was assessed using multivariate homogeneity of groups dispersions analysis with the betadisper function (PERMDISP2), and one-way and two-way permutational multivariate analysis of variance (PERMANOVA) on Bray-Curtis distances with the adonis2 function in the ‘vegan’ R package (v.2.5.7, Dixon 2003; Oksanen et al. 2020).
+The differential relative abundance of bacterial taxa between symbiotic states (symbiotic, bleached) was tested at the ASV and family level across the whole data set and by geographic origin (Red Sea, Hong Kong) using the Mann-Whitney U test with Benjamini-Hochman correction for multiple comparison.
 Relative abundance bubble plots of bacterial community composition at bacterial family level and of core ASVs (occur in all groups by state and geographic origin), and the UpSet plot (Lex et al. 2014) were generated from non-rarefied data.
 The UpSet plot was created with the package ‘UpSetR’ (v.1.4.0, Conway et al. 2017).
 All other plots were created in ‘ggplot2’ (v.3.3.5, Wickham 2016).

-For Symbiodiniaceae community analysis, raw ITS2 sequencing data were analyzed using the SymPortal workflow remote instance (Hume et al. 2019).
-ITS2 sequencing produced poor results and it was only possible to characterize eight of the symbiotic samples (6 Red Sea, 2 Hong Kong; see Fig. 1).
-Of these, two did not pass quality check (i.e., they had < 200 sequences/genus) and SymPortal could not predict ITS2 type profiles.
-Therefore, we report (post-MED) ITS2 sequences.

 Results

 Microbial diversity and richness were unaffected by menthol bleaching